ViswaBonam/Housing-Prices-Prediction-/README.md

 Here's a brief version of what you'll find in the data description file.

-* SalePrice - the property's sale price in dollars.
+* SalePrice: the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 * MSSubClass: The building class
 * MSZoning: The general zoning classification
 * LotFrontage: Linear feet of street connected to property